“Shallots are for babies; onions are for men; garlic is for heroes”– Anonymous

 Two other members of the Lily family that are esteemed among chefs, but fairly unknown to non-foodies, are shallots and ramps.
 While shallots have a definite French accent, ramps are definitively American.
 Ramps are a wild onion that looks like a cross-between a scallion and a leek.
 The Native American tribe the Illini, called the variety that grew wild along the shores of Lake Michigan Chicagou, giving the settlement there its name.
 Ramps grow wild from the Appalachians to Canada from late winter to early spring.
 Served whole and lightly braised, the humble mountain-folk food is prized among chefs and gourmands.
 Shallots have gained popularity in recent years in American cooking.
 Having a distinct flavor that is more subtle and less pungent than garlic makes shallots versatile.
 They can be used raw in vinaigrettes, cooked in butter sauces or with subtly flavored proteins like chicken, fish or veal.
 Use shallots where the flavor of garlic will overpower the food or your dining companions.

 I will leave the heroic garlic for another column.
 This month, bring the lilies from the field and into your kitchen with these recipes.
-Apple-Onion Soup with Fontina Crostini, Tomato Leek and Goat Cheese Tart and Spinach Salad with Sherry Shallot Vinaigrette.
-These Three dishes can combine to make one delightful dinner.
+Apple-Onion Soup with Fontina Crostini, Tomato Leek and Goat Cheese Tart, and Sherry Shallot Vinaigrette for spinach salad.
+These three dishes can combine to make one delightful dinner.
 Until next month, Bon Appétit.

 - 4 ounces butter